James Webb Space Telescope: Transit and structural deployment

 At 7:50 p.m.
 EST on 25 December 2021, about 12 hours after launch, the telescope's pair of primary rockets began firing for 65 minutes to make the first of three planned mid-course corrections.
-On day two, the high gain communication antenna deployed automatically.
+On day two, the high-gain communication antenna deployed automatically.

 On 27 December 2021, at 60 hours after launch, Webb's rockets fired for nine minutes and 27 seconds to make the second of three mid-course corrections for the telescope to arrive at its L_{2} destination.
 On 28 December 2021, three days after launch, mission controllers began the multi-day deployment of Webb's all-important sunshield.
-On 30 December 2021, controllers successfully completed two more steps in unpacking the observatory.
+On 30 December 2021, controllers completed two more steps in the observatory's unpacking.
 First, commands deployed the aft "momentum flap", a device that provides balance against solar pressure on the sunshield, saving fuel by reducing the need for thruster firing to maintain Webb's orientation.

 On 31 December 2021, the ground team extended the two telescoping "mid booms" from the left and right sides of the observatory.
 The left side deployed in 3 hours and 19 minutes; the right side took 3 hours and 42 minutes.
 Commands to separate and tension the membranes followed between 3 and 4 January and were successful.
 On 5 January 2022, mission control successfully deployed the telescope's secondary mirror, which locked itself into place to a tolerance of about one and a half millimeters.

-The last step of structural deployment was to unfold the wings of the primary mirror.
-Each panel consists of three primary mirror segments and had to be folded to allow the space telescope to be installed in the fairing of the Ariane rocket for the launch of the telescope.
+The final step in structural deployment was to unfold the primary mirror's wings.
+Each panel consists of three primary mirror segments and must be folded to allow the space telescope to be installed in the fairing of the Ariane rocket for launch.
 On 7 January 2022, NASA deployed and locked in place the port-side wing, and on 8 January, the starboard-side mirror wing.
-This successfully completed the structural deployment of the observatory.
+This completed the structural deployment of the observatory.

 On 24 January 2022, at 2:00 p.m.
 Eastern Standard Time, nearly a month after launch, a third and final course correction took place, inserting Webb into its planned halo orbit around the Sun–Earth L_{2} point.

-The MIRI instrument has four observing modes – imaging, low-resolution spectroscopy, medium-resolution spectroscopy and coronagraphic imaging.
+The MIRI instrument has four observing modes– imaging, low-resolution spectroscopy, medium-resolution spectroscopy, and coronagraphic imaging.
 "On Aug.
-24, a mechanism that supports medium-resolution spectroscopy (MRS), exhibited what appears to be increased friction during setup for a science observation.
+24, a mechanism that supports medium-resolution spectroscopy (MRS) exhibited what appears to be increased friction during setup for a science observation.
 This mechanism is a grating wheel that allows scientists to select between short, medium, and longer wavelengths when making observations using the MRS mode", said NASA in a press statement.